Skip to main content

 When an Internet Access Networkis configured:

-• Mobile endpoints connect to the defined overlay network
+• Mobile endpoints connect to the defined Internet Gateway Network

 • All internet-bound traffic is routed through the selected gateway